Antoin Akpom 'lay dying in street as best friend held his hand'

 Hussain has already been jailed for murder.

-But 20-year-old Abdul Hakim is now also on trial accused of murdering Mr Akpom, a charge he denies.'In shock'
+But 20-year-old Abdul Hakim is now also on trial accused of murdering Mr Akpom, a charge he denies.

 PC Richard Barber told the court he found Mr Akpom lying in the street outside Spike's Gym.